-Included in the example design output product sources are circuits for clock and reset management.
-These can include Mixed-Mode Clock Managers (MMCMs), reset synchronizers, or other useful utility circuits that can be useful in your particular application.
-Table 2-8 and Table 2-11 show the ports on the core that are associated with system clocks and resets.
+Included in the example design sources are circuits for clock and reset management.
+For the RXAUI core these comprise the Transceiver Quad PLL and associated reset logic.
+Tables 2-8 to 2-12 shows the ports on the core that are associated with system clocks and resets.